RamanGodun/State-symmetric-blueprint-mono-repo/ADR/supporting_info/info-001-use-case-areas.md

 The state-symmetric approach is justified only when reuse probability is **≥15–25%** and UI similarity ≥70%.
 It should be seen as a **low-cost insurance (15–35% LOC upfront, amortized to ≤5–10%)** that pays off once features are reused across multiple SMs.

-Additionally, two intangible but critical benefits:
+Additionally, three intangible but critical benefits:

-- **Developer Experience:** one consistent coding model across state managers eliminates mental switching, improving speed and reducing errors.
+- **Developer Experience** — one consistent coding model across state managers eliminates mental switching, improving speed and reducing errors.
-- **Maintainability:** fixes and improvements are applied once in the shared layer and reused across apps/SMs, preventing divergence and lowering long-term support costs.
+- **Maintainability** — fixes and improvements are applied once in the shared layer and reused across apps/SMs, preventing divergence and lowering long-term support costs.
+- **Time-to-Market** — code reuse shortens feature delivery cycles.
+New features ship significantly faster since ~90% of the code is already shared and validated.